|Harrisburg, PA –

 - A recommendation to acquire property rights along Elk Creek in Fairview Township, Erie County.
 Acquiring the property will provide anglers with increased access to this popular steelhead fishery;

-- A renewal of a property lease at Franklin County’s Letterkenny Reservoir, an approved trout water which is heavily used by anglers;
+- A renewal of a property lease at Franklin County’s Letterkenny Reservoir, an stocked trout water which is heavily used by anglers;

 - Publication of a notice of proposed rulemaking to require mandatory life jacket use during the cold weather months from November 1 through April 30 for all persons on boats less than 16 feet in length, and on all canoes and kayaks.
 If approved on final rulemaking, this requirement would go into effect on Nov.
 1, 2012;